antoineallard/pandas-fancy-table-io/README.md

-## Fancy table input/output with Pandas
+## Input/output fancy tables with Pandas

 Custom functions to save pandas dataframes as nicely formatted tables into a text file, and vice versa.